grahamlittlephd/international-society-for-tractography/content/en/objectives.md

 The International Society for Tractography aims to increase the impact and reach of this groundbreaking technology with the following initiavies.

+- <b>Clinical Translation</b>  Tractography has shown promise for improving clinical outcomes for neurosurgery but few centers use tractography in their daily oporations.
+Through targeted education and research initiatives the society plans to grow the use of tractography for clinical practice and research.
--Clinical Translation - A large stumbling block for -Fast Track Industry Adoption -
+- <b>Fast Track Industry Adoption</b> -
--Facilitate International Education/Collaborations -
+- <b>Facilitate International Education/Collaborations</b> -

 {{< /brick_image2 >}}